alan-turing-institute/learn-azure/sessions/02_Storage.rst

 Exercise
 --------

-We are now going to see Azure Tables in action!
+We are now going to see Azure Tables in action using Python!

 1. Open the Azure Portal in a web browser and then open the Cloud Shell.